jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 ## Coming over to the 'dark-mode-switch'
 ***

 The Dark Reader switch worked.
 The effect looked pretty decent at the start, but I figured it really didn't work so well with my theme's color scheme.
 So I looked for ways where I could define my preferred "dark" colors.
 I came across the [Dark Mode Switch](https://coliff.github.io/dark-mode-switch/) on GitHub.
-From it, I figured I could use a toggle switch instead of a checkbox instead.
-I got rid of my Dark Reader code and tried this new `dark-mode-switch` instead.
+From it, I figured I could use a toggle switch instead of a checkbox.
+I got rid of my Dark Reader code and tried this new `dark-mode-switch` that I found.
 Here's how I did it according to the website:

 <br>